 Because we select only the highest caliber students for our graduate program, all regular incoming students are offered financial support.
-Once accepted into the graduate program in physics, you will be awarded one of three types of graduate appointments: a teaching associate (TA) position, research associate (RA) position, or fellowship.
+Once accepted into the graduate program in physics, you will be awarded one of three types of graduate appointments: a teaching associate (TA) position, research associate (RA) position or fellowship.
 With any of these appointments, you will receive a monthly stipend plus a full waiver of tuition and general fees.

 Teaching Associates: Many of our first-year graduate students are supported through their appointment as teaching associates.
 These appointments ordinarily are made for the academic year (two semesters).
 Teaching assignments involve a maximum of eight contact hours of combined laboratory/recitation instruction per week.
-In this appointment, your responsibilities include teaching, grading, and giving individual assistance to students.
+In this appointment, your responsibilities include teaching, grading and giving individual assistance to students.
 You also will receive training for this position through the department.

-As a first- or second-year teaching associate, you will be awarded a special research appointment for the summer term if you have a satisfactory record of academic work and teaching performance for two consecutive semesters.
-During your summer term, your regular stipend is continued, but you will have no teaching duties.
+After your first academic year, you will be awarded a special research appointment for the summer term, provided you have a satisfactory record of academic work and teaching performance for your first two semesters.
+Your regular stipend is continued during this summer term, but you will have no teaching duties.
 This appointment allows you to begin research work early in your graduate program.
-The stipend for teaching associates is very competitive and is upgraded regularly.
-The value of the present stipend will be provided with your application materials.

-Excellence in graduate teaching is recognized each spring with the presentation of the Hazel Brown Teaching Awards, which include a monetary award as well as a certificate of recognition.
+The stipend for teaching associates is very competitive and is re-assessed regularly.
+The value of the present stipend will be provided with your offer of admission.Excellence in graduate teaching is recognized annually with the presentation of the Hazel Brown Teaching Awards, which include a monetary award as well as a certificate of recognition.